iCliniq Logo

 • Keep track of the improvement of symptoms noticed after starting the medications and share with your doctor during the follow-up visits.

-• Always inform your doctor in case any progression or worsening of symptoms is observed.
+• Always inform your doctor if any progression or worsening of symptoms is observed.

 For Doctors: